If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 “Personal information about your family, friends and future plans like holidays can be scraped and fed into large language models before being used to develop a conversation that will use those touch points.”

-QR Code Fishing or Quishing, exploits the growth in QR code use by replacing legitimate codes with malicious ones.
+QR Code Phishing, or Quishing, exploits the growth in QR code use by replacing legitimate codes with malicious ones.

-Threat actors will target businesses by embedding these QR codes in phishing emails, fake physical content like brochures and even public spaces like coworking offices.
+Threat actors target businesses by embedding these QR codes in phishing emails, fake printed materials such as brochures and even public spaces like coworking offices.

 These QR codes are then used to redirect users to fraudulent websites, resulting in malware infections, unwanted subscriptions and data theft.
-According to Action Fraud, £3.5 million was lost last year due to fraudulent QR codes alone, making this a development to stay vigilant towards.
+According to Action Fraud, £3.5 million was lost last year due to fraudulent QR codes alone, making this a development to stay alert to.

 The “It won’t happen to me” mentality makes companies vulnerable.